majazimnoch/majazimnoch/README.md

 - 👨‍💻 My best projects are available at [https://majazimnoch.netlify.app/](https://majazimnoch.netlify.app/)

 - 📝 Currently I'm developing a little hobby project about planes.
+You can find it here: https://github.com/majazimnoch/little-plane-book

-- My goal for 2025 is to learn tech stuff to develop mobile apps, like React Native.
+- 🚨 My goal for 2025 is to learn tech stuff to develop mobile apps, like React Native.

 - 💬 Ask me about **JavaScript**, **React**, **Web accessibility**